 In other words, generating positive reviews serves as two powerful digital marketing strategies for a PT clinic: reputation management and SEO.

-Timing is everything, and there is never a better time to ask than when the patient is in the office.
+Timing is everything, however, and there is never a better time to ask than when the patient is in your office.

 Still, many PTs might think that asking while patients are still in the office could be a little awkward.
 This, of course, is a mental barrier that can easily be squashed by repetition.